-The most common sign of breast cancer is a new lump or mass in the breast.
-In addition, the following are possible signs of breast cancer:
+Breast cancer symptoms may vary patient to patient.
+The common sign and symptoms of breast cancer include lump or mass formation in the breast.
+In addition, there are some symptoms of breast cancer; as follows:

 There are many types of breast cancer.
 Some are more common than others, and there are also combinations of cancers.
 Some of the most common types of cancer are as follows: